 If there is a favourable change in relation to the events surrounding the impairment loss then the impairment can be reviewed for possible reversal.
 The reversal will not cause the current carrying amount to exceed the original carrying amount had the impairment not been recognised.
-The impairment reversal is recognised in the Statement of Comprehensive Income.
+The impairment reversal is recognised in the profit or loss.